beecorrea/charting-sre/README.md

-# Charting
+# Charting SRE
+Every now and then someone asks me for recommendation of content about SRE.

-Outline of (roughly) all content I've consumed SRE: books, Twitter accounts, tools, papers and much more.
+I've outlined (roughly) all content I've consumed SRE: books, Twitter accounts, tools, papers and much more.

 ## People
 ### Charity Majors